CodeEditorLand/Dependency/Maintain/README.md

     ../Script/Sync/Repository.sh
     ```

-4. Moves src into the Source folder:
+4. Move src into the Source folder:

     ```bash
     cd Land # (The Context)